Water Activity (aw) Measurement – Some Theory Basics

 100 101.33 = 1 atm

-Saturation vapor pressure at different temperatures
+Saturated vapor pressure at different temperatures

-Relative humidity is the amount of water vapor pressure present in the ambient atmosphere compared to the saturation vapor pressure.
+Relative humidity is the amount of water vapor pressure present in the ambient atmosphere relative to the saturated vapor pressure.
+Condensation occurs when the relative humidity is above 100%.
+Water vapor condenses in the air and water droplets appear.

-What products contain water?
+Which products contain water?

-• •Meat products
+• • Meat products

-What is water activity (aw)
+What is water activity (aw)?

 The formula for aw is: aw = p / ps